jkosem/IronSwan/README.md

 - Generally working
 - Chapter pages render Markdown
 - Very mediocre CSS and front-end design
-- Awesome logo and title sheet
+- Awesome logo and cover

 ## Roadmap

 - Way better front-end design
+- More than 2 minutes of testing
 - Some sort of swiping thing that makes sense

 ## Research

-This is "design research" by a designer to test different platforms and techniques for AI-assisted coding.
+This is "design research" by a designer to test different platforms and techniques for AI-assisted coding and make the thing that I can’t seem to find anywhere.

 This is amateur and I get that.
 I'm not a developer unlike these other demo vibe code bros.
 This is the main thing really.
 "Vibe coding," for lack of a better word or analogy, is easier for sure, but not "easy" per se to get what you want.
 However, if you're some dev bro, you know what to say to the robots to get them to do the right things.
 I don't, so I go back and forth non-stop and half the time it gets it wrong.